cashto/icfp2021/README.md

 to the localhost server via XMLHttpRequest.
 The localhost server saves / loads solutions in progress and submits them to the contest server.

 Problems were mostly solved manually, with the occasional assistance of search tools on the localhost.
+I made no attempt to take advantages of any bonuses.

 A slightly modified version of [the UI can be found here](https://cashto.github.io/icfp2021/index.html).
 This version strips out communication with the localhost server.
 Since validation/scoring was done on the localhost server, all edges are